markofsuccess/interactive-front-end-mile-stone-project/README.md

 ### Existing Features

-* The user can search for destinations or attractions using the Google maps and places api code.
+* The user can press on the question mark icon next to the navbar title to find out what the site is about.
+* When user search for any destination, it will zoom in on their search and returning whatever attraction they chosen to see.
-* The user can see results for restaurants, hotels, shopping, art galleries, spa and train stations with the Place Autocomplete Hotel Search JavaScript code.
+* The user can see local results for restaurants, hotels, shopping, art galleries, spa and train stations for their chosen destination.
+* The user can press on any of the result markers both on the map and in the resultstable to find out info about the attraction/establishment.
+* The results list for different activities is shown with a table under the map.

 ### Features Left to Implement

 * Email JS or other email contact form on the site.
 * Adding map style selector to the map so users can choose what map style they prefer.
-*

 ## Technologies Used